 enable Purchasing Authorities to purchase Content Resources as individual call offs from a single Provider; AND / OR to carry out a mini-competition between Providers;

 reflect the size and nature of the actual users of the content purchased.
 Purchasing models are invited based on their user base including Full Time Equivalents (FTEs), Athens Org IDs, departments, specific clinical groups or user categories within the individual Purchasing Authorities, collaboratives or consortia.
-Bidders should note that purchasing models based on bed counts are not considered to offer the best value under the Framework
+Bidders should note that purchasing models based on bed counts are not considered to offer the best value under the Framework – any purchasing models offered based on bed counts must demonstrate that the bad count model, as opposed to other types of pricing models, does offer the lowest cost / value;

 encourage and support buy in offers which could be co-ordinated by Providers, encompassing both NHS organisations and partner organisations.
 There is considerable interest in flexible pricing models which support the potential for collaborative purchasing between NHS and partner organisations, as well as collaborative purchasing for NHS organisations consortia.
 NHS consortia could comprise of: